FredHutch/sas7bdat-specification/sas7bdat.rst

 However, the pattern is unclear.

 If a page has meta-information, then it is of type 'meta', 'mix', or 'amd' and beginning at offset byte 24|40 are a sequence of SC SL-byte `subheader pointers`_, which point to an offset farther down the page, starting at the end of the page and moving backward.
-`SAS7BDAT Subheaders`_ stored at these offsets hold meta-information about the database, including the column names, labels, and types.
+`SAS7BDAT Subheaders`_ stored at these offsets hold meta-information about the dataset, including the column names, labels, and types.

 If a page has data, then it is of type 'mix' or 'data'.
 In page of type 'mix', packed binary data **begins at the next 8 byte boundary following the last subheader pointer**.